xujintao/ratel/README.md

 $ sudo ln -s /usr/bin/g++-7 /usr/bin/g++ -f
 ```

-If CentOS7.4, you can get started in four easy steps:
+If CentOS7.4, you can get started in four:unamused: easy steps:
 ```sh
 # 1. Install a package with repository for your system:
 # install package centos-release-scl-rh available in CentOS repository: